-I’ve discovered a number of things today about travel and about myself.
+I’ve discovered a number of things today about travel, and about myself.

-The logisticis of this are boggling to me…I’ll report back if I’m able to figure out how they’ve mastered the art of the time warp so thoroughly as to make it part of their border-entry process.
+The logistics of this are boggling to me.
+I’ll report back if I’m able to figure out how they’ve mastered the art of the time warp so thoroughly as to make it part of their border-entry process.

 Possibly the most disturbing thing that I discovered today relates to the bus I’m riding in itself.
 It turns out there is a spare driver kept in one of the baggage compartments.

 The luggage is in a small compartment under the floor of the bus.
 While we were stopped at the Chilean border this guy just popped right out and I thought ‘Holy hell, there was a guy who got stuck in there and he’s been there the whole time!
 He’s got to be happy to be alive!’
-I peeked in the compartment and saw a pillow and a blanket…I guess this is common with this calibre of bus company.
+I peeked in the compartment and saw a pillow and a blanket.
+I guess this is common with this calibre of bus company.

 And even knowing how common it probably is, all I keep thinking is: that compartment is, like, right under the urinal.

-I guess my seat isn’t so bad in comparison!
+I guess my seat isn’t so bad in comparison.

 That was a horrible bus ride, and I still remember a bat-sized fly that wouldn’t leave me alone, a chicken that sat on the seat next to me for a handful of hours, and a friendly old lady sitting behind me who was thrilled to practice her English — which she had only just started to learn while in her 50s or 60s — with a native speaker.